donchev7/site/content/post/2021/2021-03-17-Switch-to-gatsby.md

 ---

-In 2016 when I started this site I [wrote about](https://donchev.is/post/about-this-site) the tech stack I choose.
+In 2016 when I started this site I [wrote about](https://donchev.is/post/about-this-site) the tech stack I chose.

-Yesterday I switched from servers to serverless using [Gatsby](https://www.gatsbyjs.com/) and [firebase hosting](https://firebase.google.com/docs/hosting)
+Yesterday I switched from servers to serverless using [Gatsby](https://www.gatsbyjs.com/) and [firebase hosting](https://firebase.google.com/docs/hosting).
 Feels good to leave the db and containers behind and have gatsby build a static website whenever I make changes.

 With firebase I can review all my changes before promoting them to production (https://donchev.is) How?